muhtaman/Task_Manager/README.md

 _Make sure to run `flutter doctor` to check for issues_

 ### Intructions:

+_If you would just like to see the app in action, please download the apk from the releases tab._

 **Note**: These instructions are for Android Devices

 0. Make sure that the PATH environment variable for flutter has been set.